NHOrus/srwq-compilation/disc-2/episode-01.md

 "I get it.
 Go on."

-"...Oh...Well, It seems the R asteroid, although we destroyed it physically with our superweapons, had an interdimensional component which cracked spacetime, and lifted the Crescent Isles out of our reality and into a sort of zero-dimensional void.
+"...Oh...
+Well, It seems the R asteroid, although we destroyed it physically with our superweapons, had an interdimensional component which cracked spacetime, and lifted the Crescent Isles out of our reality and into a sort of zero-dimensional void.
 I written an excellent paper on such voids, in my opinions, it's the Journal o-"

 "Yes yes yes, your world got buttfucked and a piece of it got torn away.
 But what happened AFTER that?"